 Garrett: And I love that.

-Well, Chaz, spreading great conversation man.
-The last thing a I want to say is once again, Fight the New Drug, our team, we are definitely team Chaz.
+Garrett: For sure.
+Good parents.
+Well Chaz, the last thing I want to say is once again a Fight the New Drug, our team, we are definitely Team-Chaz.

 Chaz: Thank you man.